-[53] The UBCCA takes a rather restrictive approach to the possibility of reimbursing donors where a residue exists.
-In that Act, reimbursement to the donors is possible under two conditions: (1) the donor made a written request to that effect at the time the donation was made, and (2) the donation is equal to or greater than \$500 or an amount established by regulation.

-[54] This provision, which originated in the UIPAA, was not revisited by the Working Group that developed the UBCCA.
+- [56] The UBCCA takes a rather restrictive approach to the possibility of reimbursing donors where a residue exists.
+In the UBCCA, reimbursement is possible under two conditions: (1) the donor made a written request to that effect at the time the donation was made, and (2) the donation is equal to or greater than \$500 or an amount established by regulation. - [57] This provision, which originated in the UIPAA, was not revisited by the Working Group that developed the UBCCA.
 However, there is some question whether it is appropriate in the current context of crowdfunding.
 For one, it is unrealistic that a donor would consider making a written request to this effect, unless the crowdfunding platform offered that possibility.
-Furthermore, it would not be overly onerous for platforms to reimburse donors for small amounts.
+Furthermore, it is not overly onerous for platforms to reimburse donors even for small amounts.
 On the other hand, reimbursing donors could prove onerous for trustees once the gifted property has been remitted to them.
-Moreover, one might argue that it is preferable to dispose of the residue by remitting it to the beneficiary or to organizations that pursue similar objects to that of the crowdfunding campaign, rather than to reimburse the donors.
-The UGCA aligns with the UBCCA, but s.
-27 would merit further study if the UGCA were considered for enactment.

-[55] There are two cases where the Working Group has chosen to incorporate the rule of reimbursement to the donors rather than the rules on disposal of the residue.
-These are (a) where a crowdfunding campaign is terminated for being prohibited by law or contrary to public order (see above), and (b) where a campaign is terminated at the demand of a beneficiary (s.
-22).
-The UBCCA does not state which rules should apply in these two situations.
+Moreover, one might argue that it is preferable to dispose of the residue by remitting it to the beneficiary or to an organization that pursues a similar object to that of the crowdfunding campaign.
+The UGCA therefore aligns with the UBCCA, but s.
+27 would merit further study if the UGCA were considered for enactment in Québec. - [58] There are two cases where the Working Group has chosen to incorporate the rule of reimbursement to the donors rather than the rules on disposal of the residue.
+These are where a crowdfunding campaign is terminated for being prohibited by law or contrary to public order (see above); and where a campaign is terminated at the demand of a beneficiary (s.
+22; also see s.
+6(2)d)ii) of the UBCCA). - [59] Where the second case is concerned, section 22 of the UGCA was amended following a discussion that intervened during the presentation of the Uniform Act at the annual meeting of the ULCC in Edmonton.
+Section 22 originally provided that a trustee or a crowdfunding platform must terminate a campaign at the request of a beneficiary who does not wish the campaign to be held in their name.
+It was suggested that if there are several beneficiaries, a better solution might be to exclude the beneficiary who has made the request rather than terminating the campaign.
+The amendment gives effect to that suggestion (compare the UBCCA, s.
+25).